SubleXBle/Fail2Ban-Report-Docker/README.md

 > You can moove the folder to wherever you want to keep your images on your Host
 > if you are familiar with docker, you can easy change the dockerfile and docker-compose.yml or .htaccess to fit your needs (e.g.: ports) prior installation.

-Default Port is set to 80:80 443:443 => change it if needed
+Default Ports are set to 80:80 443:443 => change it if needed

 ### 2 Make Installer executeable